guardian/bridget/README.md

 ### Setting the version bump

 Versions are managed by [`github-tag-action`](https://github.com/anothrNick/github-tag-action).
 The default bump is a `minor` version.
-However, you can specify what version bump to perform using a token at the end of your merge commit message.
+However, you can specify what version bump to perform using a known symbol at the end of your merge commit message.

 For example, to perform a patch bump, your merge commit message could look like: